snackCake/docs/Broadleaf-Concepts/Pricing/Tax/Simple-Tax-Provider.md

 If your tax needs are simple, you can configure the simple tax module to provide a specific tax-rate for items based on the shipping address.
 You can specify a rate for specific postal-codes, cities, states, or countries.

-> This provider will only execute if no `ModuleConfigurationType.TAX_CALCULATION` exists in the database.

 ## SimpleTaxProvider Configuration
 To configure your site to use `SimpleTaxProvider`, include the following bean definition within your Spring application context file.